Deep Learning for Sea Surface Temperature Reconstruction under Cloud Occlusion: Satellite Data Set for algorithm development

 In this section, we investigate the datasets, pointing out a few critical aspects of collected data, typically due to problems of the signal in proximity of the coast, or at the border of clouds.

-In Table \ref{tab:min_max} we show the minimum and maximum value of the temperature for the day and night datasets.

-The seawater temperature at large scales never falls below $5^\circ C$, as shown in the histogram in Figure~\ref{fig:SST-histogram}, with the lowest values of the distribution associated with shallow coastal waters.
-The minimum temperatures in Table~\ref{tab:min_max} likely reflect cloud edges not accurately captured by the cloud detection algorithm.
-The number of these outliers is very small, and their impact is negligible.
+The minimum, maximum and average values for all nighttime SST grid values from MODIS-AQUA are 0.1, 31.1 and 20.5$^\circ$C respectively.
+The Mediterranean Sea SST never falls below 5$^\circ$C, thus the minimum temperature is likely due to cloud borders incorrectly associated to seawater by the cloud detection algorithm.
+These outliers are very few in number and have negligible impact on training or evaluation.
+As expected for the Mediterranean Sea, a large amplitude seasonal cycle is present (Fig.~\ref{fig:SST-histogram}) and a suitable seasonal climatology should be computed, as described in the section below.